gabekaplan/gabekaplan.github.io/content/tutoring.md

 ### Scheduling

-Sessions can be scheduled weekly or on an as-needed basis, depending on the student’s preferences.
+Sessions can be scheduled by the student weekly or on an as-needed basis, depending on the student’s preferences.

+### Location

+Tutoring sessions are online through Zoom or Google Meets.